How to open a Lifetime ISA

 Yes, you can have two Lifetime ISAs - in fact, you can have as many LISAs as you like.
 But you can only pay into one Lifetime ISA each tax year and get the bonus from one towards your home.

 If you’d like to open a Tembo Lifetime ISA but you’ve already paid into a LISA in the current tax year, you can transfer your original LISA to us.
-To get started, all you have to do is download our app and sign-up in a couple of minutes.
+To get started, all you have to do is download our app and sign up in a couple of minutes.

-If you’d like to invest, a stocks and shares ISA or Innovative Finance ISA may be suitable, but approach these with caution if you’ll need the money in the next 3-5 years.
+If you’d like to invest, a Stocks and Shares ISA or Innovative Finance ISA may be suitable, but approach these with caution if you’ll need the money in the next 3-5 years.
 The money you invest can go down as well as up, so these types of ISA may be unsuitable for your house deposit.

 Open a Tembo Lifetime ISA today